IHL's Strategic Initiative to Kick Off with Summit on Wednesday

 MSU-led Master Gardeners Rebuild Public Landscapes on Coast

-completed across three counties in less than 72 hours when Mississippi Master Gardeners set Operation Swarm in motion last October.
+Sixteen projects were completed across three counties in less than 72 hours when Mississippi Master Gardeners set Operation Swarm in motion last October.
 Most of the public landscapes in Hancock, Harrison and Jackson counties were damaged or destroyed after the onslaught of hurricanes Katrina and Rita.
 This time, however, the weather cooperated for positive change on the Gulf Coast.
 More than 100 Master Gardener volunteers from several states enjoyed sunshine and balmy temperatures as they dug holes, spread mulch, and set plants as part of Operation Swarm.
 Mississippi Master Gardeners asked their counterparts in other states to participate in a three-day work period, said Lelia Kelly, horticulture specialist with the Mississippi State University Extension Service.
 Kelly, who is Extension coordinator for the Mississippi Master Gardener Program, worked with members to create the swarm after individuals across the United States were persistent in offering to help rebuild coastal landscapes.
 Extension offices in Hancock, Harrison, and Jackson counties worked with local Master Gardeners to assess job proposals from the community.
 Michele Venturi, a member of a Master Gardener group at the University of Illinois in Urbana-Champaign, drove up with gloves and tools at 8 a.m. the first day of the swarm.
 She and other Master Gardeners painstakingly picked out glass shards before replanting flower beds at Pineville Elementary School in Pass Christian and the Children's Library in Long Beach.
+Learn more.

 MSU Extension Encourages Healthy Marriages to Benefit Communities